 Solar flares zap a science satellite.
 A coronal mass ejection sparks a stunning display of aurora borealis.
 Blazing meteors streak through Earth's atmosphere.
 All these are examples of space weather.

 Who Forecasts Space Weather?

-The National Oceanic and Atmospheric Administration (NOAA) operates the Space Environment Center at http://www.sec.noaa.gov/.
-The role of the center is to provide space weather alerts and warnings to the nation and the world for disturbances that can affect people and equipment working in space and on Earth.
+The National Oceanic and Atmospheric Administration (NOAA) and National Weather Service (NWS) operates the Space Weather Prediction Center at http://www.swpc.noaa.gov/.
+The role of the center, based in Boulder, Colorado, is to provide space weather alerts and warnings to the nation for disturbances that can affect people and equipment working in space and on Earth.

-- Asteroid and Comet Impact Hazards NASA Ames Space Science Division:
+- Asteroid and Comet Impact Hazards Near Earth Object Program

 - The Torino Scale - The Torino Scale is a "Richter Scale" for categorizing the Earth impact hazard associated with newly discovered asteroids and comets.
 It is intended to serve as a communication tool for astronomers and the public to assess the seriousness of predictions of close encounters by asteroids and comets during the 21st century